 Autostraddle’s Television, Books, and Film sections are also great places to find more media by and about queer women.
-And last year, Colorlines did a roundup of books by writers of color that had been nominated for the Lambda Literary Awards, which “celebrate literature for, by, and about the LGBTQIA+ community.”
+In 2015, Colorlines did a roundup of books by writers of color that had been nominated for Lambda Literary Awards, which “celebrate literature for, by, and about the LGBTQIA+ community.”

 Media with queer characters is also a great way to learn more about queer experiences that differ from yours due to intersecting identities.

 More Radical Reads: Desire and Belonging: On Blackness, Femininity, and Queerness